GunnarGriese/gunnargriese.github.io/_posts/2024-10-31-gtm-server-side-bigquery-google-sheets.md

 > Note: Make sure to grant either the App Engine or the Compute Engine default service account email address read permissions to the Google Sheets document from which you want to look up the values.
 Which one of the two you need to grant access to depends on the environment in which your GTM server container is running.

 As you can see from the above, the variable compiles all the inputs and sends a `GET` request to the Google Sheets API to fetch the desired value.
+The entire process results in the following request that returns the desired value:

 ![Google Sheet Read Request](/assets/img/gtm-ss-bq/read-request.png) _Exemplary Google Sheets Read Request_

 You can now use the variable in any tag you like to pass on the value to a platform of your choice.

-This is a simple example to demonstrate the concept.
+Naturally, I'd like you to think about the above as a mere example to demonstrate the concept.
 You can easily extend this solution to include more complex data structures or additional data points.

 Again, the beauty of this solution is its simplicity and flexibility.
 The familiar interface of a spreadsheet allows everybody to easily update the document with new values or add new columns and rows without changing the sGTM setup.
 These characteristics make the Google Sheets reads an excellent option for real-time data enrichment.

 ### Writing Data from GTM Server-Side to Google Sheets